 OUR WAGYU HERD

-This spring, we are rearing our first full-blood, black Wagyu calves with unparalleled genetics.
-In addition to our 15 full-blood calves, we anticipate 36 F1 (half-Wagyu) offspring.
+Colorado River Ranch is raising full-blood, black Wagyu cattle with unparalleled genetics.
+In addition to full-blood cattle, we are raising F1 (50% Wagyu - 50% Angus) and F2(75% Wagyu - 25% Angus) steer.
 As we grow our Wagyu herd, we are confident that our cattle, raised free-range on thousands of acres of beautiful Colorado land with natural, humane ranching techniques , will produce a superior product that we will be proud to stand behind.

 See pictures below of our latest additions to the herd!